 Then put a dot of candy melts in the center (as your glue) and add the pink and blue candies to the top.
 I used the nonpareils to cover the excess candy melt “glue.”
 Just sprinkle the nonpareils over the top before that center dot sets.

 Then I added a little bow to each one, just as a final touch 🙂

-As always if you like these tutorials and want to see more please “like” and “share” our Easy Roller or New Mini Easy Roller with your co-workers, friends and family!
-It is how we keep them coming, it also means the WORLD to me:)!!
+As always if you like these tutorials and want to see more please “like” and “share!”
+Sharing our Easy Roller or New Mini Easy Roller with your co-workers, friends and family is how we keep these posts coming.
+It also means the WORLD to me:)!!